brian-campbell/ai-bootcamp-project-3/README.md

 ** Parse/tokenize input
 ** Break input and match up with movie column data
 ** Formulate movie suggestion response, recommend movie(s)
+* Whisper - can we do speech to text?